 “No one leaves the city for good.”
 He had been living there for over 30 years.

 “No, you’ll be back, if only to prove you’re the 17th ranked tennis player.”

 “Yeah, there’s always that.
 See you around, Forkhead.”

 “You too, Suedehead.”

-I waved good-bye.
-We would see each other another time, because none of us were leaving New York.
+I did come back to New York.
+We still see each other another time, because none of us were leaving New York.
 Not even our ghosts, for the dead lived forever in the past for those stuck in the present.